winglang/wing/CONTRIBUTING.md

 [Wing Slack]: https://join.slack.com/t/winglang/shared_invite/zt-1i7jb3pt3-lb0RKOSoLA1~pl6cBnP2tA
 [Wing Discussions] https://github.com/winglang/wing/discussions

+## How is this repository structured?

+The Wing repository is structured as a monorepo, which means that it contains multiple packages.
+Packages that are primarily meant to be run by users are in the `apps` directory, while packages that are primarily meant to be consumed as libraries are in the `libs` directory.
+Each has a README explaining what it does and how to use it.
+(If you see one missing, please open an issue and let us know!)

+The Wing monorepo uses [Nx] to run commands across all code packages in the `libs` and `apps` folders.
+[Nx] will be installed alongside the rest of the project's dependencies after you run `npm install` from the root directory, and can be accessed with `npx nx`.
+(It does not need to be installed separately).

 ## How do I build Wing locally?

-The Wing monorepo uses [Nx] to run commands across all code packages in the `libs` and `apps` folders.

 Here is a list of minimal tools you should install to build the Wing repo in your development environment:

 * [Node.js] version 18.x or above (we recommend [nvm])
 * [Rust]

-([Nx] will be installed alongside the rest of the project's dependencies, and can be accessed with `npx nx` - it does not need to be installed separately).

 To build the repo locally: